 Balance Your Blood Sugar Levels

 Often times this comes with a change in your diet.
 Hashimoto’s mixed with low blood sugar levels is a recipe for anxiety!
 Having blood sugar swings only makes irritability and anxiety worse and is damaging to your overall health.
-A study found that about 50% of patients with Hashimoto’s also had an intolerance to carbohydrates.
-(2) After consuming carbs, their blood sugar levels would spike too high which causes a large release of insulin.
-The surge in insulin can then lead to low blood sugar which can cause anxiety.
 To help balance your blood sugar levels, stay away from processed foods, sugars, and try to keep grains out of your diet.
 Sticking to a Paleo style diet is a great way to naturally manage your blood sugar levels and start to feel better.
 Also, be sure to eat every two to three hours, and stick to whole and nutrient dense foods.

 Boost Your Selenium Intake